byu-cpe/ecen520_student/ddr/ip/ip.md

   * Review to make sure the part number is correct
   * You can access the "User Guide" by pressing the button in the lower left-hand corner
   * Press "Next" to continue (for all subsequent pages press "Next" to continue unless otherwise instructed)
-* "MIG output Options"
+* "MIG Output Options"
-  * Leave the default settings
+  * Select the 'AXI4' interface <!-- Remove this option if you are not using AXI -->
 * "Pin Compatible FPGAs"
   * When you get to this screen a navigator will show up on the left that allows you to jump to different pages without clicking through Next/Back
   * Select the "xc7a100ti-csg324" part